Bording, Denmark

-Bording is a railway town, with a population of 2,439 (1 January 2025), in Ikast-Brande Municipality, Central Denmark Region in Denmark.
+Bording is a railway town, with a population of 2,455 (1 January 2026), in Ikast-Brande Municipality, Central Denmark Region in Denmark.

 Bording is located between Silkeborg and Ikast at the Danish national road 15.
 It is served by Bording railway station on the Skanderborg–Skjern railway line.

+In 1999 the local handball club Bording KFUM joined the elite team Ikast-Bording EH, which has won the Danish Women's Championship and EHF European League several times.